- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

-- If nausea occurs just before chemo or doctor visits, ask about medicines, hypnosis, relaxation, or behavioral treatment to lessen this problem.
+- If you have nausea just before chemo or doctor visits, ask about medicines, hypnosis, relaxation, or behavioral treatment to lessen this problem.

-- If you are in bed, lie on your side so that you will not inhale the vomit.
+- If you are in bed, lie on your side so that you won’t inhale the vomit.

-- Request that medicines be prescribed in suppository form, if possible.
-Take medicine at the first hint of nausea to prevent vomiting.
+- Ask that medicines be prescribed in the form of dissolving tablets or suppositories, if possible.
+To prevent vomiting, take the medicine at the first hint of nausea.

 - Try liquids in the form of ice chips or frozen juice chips, which can be taken slowly.

-- After vomiting stops, begin by taking in 1 teaspoon of cool liquid every 10 minutes.
-Gradually increase to 1 tablespoon every half hour.
+- After vomiting stops, start taking in 1 teaspoon of cool liquid every 10 minutes.
+Gradually increase to 1 tablespoon.
 If you are able to keep that down after an hour or so, try larger amounts.